 About a dozen buildings or remnants are still standing, including a general store, bank, jail, and train station.
-Those interested in history, architecture or geography may find the town a fascinating place to visit.
+Those interested in history, architecture or geography may find this Death Valley ghost town a fascinating place to visit.

 Finding the right ghost town to visit